tomduck/pandoc-eqnos/test/demo.md

 ****

-Here is a series of unreferenceable equations:
+A series of unreferenceable equations (check for correct numbers):

 $$ y = F(x) $$ {#eq:}